surveyjs/survey-library/docs/design-survey-create-a-multi-page-survey.md

     pages: [{
         elements: [{
             type: "html",
-            html: "<h2>In this survey, we will ask you a couple questions about your impressions of our product.</h2>" }]
+            html: "<h2>In this survey, we will ask you a couple of questions about your impressions of our product.</h2>" }]
     },
     // ...